peter-l5/SH1107/README.md

 # MicroPython SH1107 display driver - with large text, triangles and circles

-This module provides a MicroPython driver for OLED displays with the SH1107 controller IC using either I2C or SPI interfaces.
-It is mainly based on the [SH1106 driver](https://github.com/robert-hh/SH1106) made by @robert-hh and others.
-It supports the large text, triangle and circle methods in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2).
+MicroPython driver for SH1107-based OLED displays with support for I2C and SPI connections.
+Originally derived from the [SH1106 driver](https://github.com/robert-hh/SH1106) made by @robert-hh and others.

-The driver supports 128x128 pixel displays.
-It is not fully working with 128x64 displays.
-(See: [supported displays](#supported-displays).)
+The driver works with 128x128 and 128x64 pixel displays.
+(For a list of tested displays, see: [tested displays](#tested-displays), below.)

+The large text, triangle and circle methods in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2) are supported, as are the ellipse and poly methods provided by MicroPython 1.20.0.

+Note: from version release v1.3.0 (build v317) which added support for 128x64 displays, the use of the rotate parameter has changed.
+Thus, for a previous setting of 90 (degrees), 0 should now be used and similarly for 0, 180, and 270, values of 270, 90 and 180 respectively should be used instead.

-## Features
+## Features and performance

 This driver offers **screen rotation**: the screen can be initialised at 0, 90, 180 or 270 degrees rotation.
 The rotation can be changed by 180 degrees after initialisation, but not by 90 degrees clock-wise or anti-clockwise.
 This is because 90 and 270 degrees use a different framebuffer mode and screen updating method which are set on initialisation.
-In these orientations the screen updates are a bit slower.

 The driver includes some optimisation for partial screen updates which typically reduce the amount of data written to the screen and increase the speed of updates and display responsiveness.
-With an I2C connection at 400,000 bps a 128x128 display will achieve about 16 frames per second when orientated at 0 or 180 degrees and 10 frames per second at 90 or 270 degrees.
+With an I2C connection at 400,000 bps a 128x128 display will achieve about 16 frames per second when orientated at 90 or 270 degrees and 10 frames per second at 0 or 180 degrees.
 Partial updates are faster, for example, 1 row of text can be updated in around 5 milliseconds (tested values using a Raspberry Pi pico at standard clock speed).
 Faster updates can be achieved by running the I2C connection at 1,000,000 bps (although this is faster than the rated speed for the SH1107).<br>
-An SPI connection at 40 MHz can achieve full screen updates in around 5ms when orientated at 0 or 180 degrees and about 20ms at 90 or 270 degrees.
+An SPI connection at 40 MHz can achieve full screen updates in around 5ms when orientated at 90 or 270 degrees and about 20ms at 0 or 180 degrees.
+Updates for 128x64 displays are faster.

 The driver builds in the facility to use the **`large_text()`**, **`triangle()`** and **`circle()`** methods in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2).
 Moreover, some limited **hardware scrolling** functionality can be used with the `display_start_line()` method.

 ## Display connection

-The SH1107 has I2C or SPI interfaces.
-The connection depends on the interface used and the number of devices in the system.

 ### I2C
 SCL and SDA have to be connected as minimum.
-The driver also resets the device by the reset PIN.
+The driver can reset the device with the reset PIN (not required for some displays).
-If your are low on GPIO ports, reset can be applied by a dedicated circuit, like the MCP100-300.

 ### SPI
 SCLK, MOSI, D/C are always required.
-If the display is the only SPI device in the set-up, CS may be tied to GND.
+If the display is the only SPI device, CS may be tied to GND.
 Reset has also to be connected, unless it is driven by an external circuit.

 ## Usage

 The [sh1107.py module code](/sh1107.py) should be uploaded to the Raspberry Pico Pi (or other Microcontroller running MicroPython).
-If the large font, triangle and circles extension is required the `framebuf2.py` module code should also be uploaded.
+The large font, triangle and circles extension is added by additionally uploading the `framebuf2.py` module code.
 (See [framebuf2](https://github.com/peter-l5/framebuf2).)

 ## Classes